ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * The CloudSystem includes Windows 10 which has been evaluated against the relevant Protection Profile.
 * Windows 10 installation media is sourced directly from Microsoft in accordance with the evaluated delivery procedures.
-* Windows 10 is managed by Microsoft Intune in accordance with the published guidance from Microsoft as well the ACSC's hardening guide for Windows 10.
+* Windows 10 is managed by Microsoft Endpoint Manager -  Intune (Intune) in accordance with the published guidance from Microsoft as well the ACSC's hardening guide for Windows 10.

 ### Residual controls to be addressed by the Agency